What’s in a name?

 Other features that are available have been simplified, i.e. some advanced options associated with an adjustment feature may not be possible.
 Some examples of this are as follows:

 - There is only one Post-Crop Vignette Option (no choice between Highlight Priority and Color priority)

 - There is no option to change the ‘Overlay’ colour when working with a localized adjustment

 - You can only publish directly to Facebook

 - You cannot choose a color space other than sRGB on Export

 - No Before and After side-by-side or split views

 The new Lightroom CC is an attractive proposition for casual photographers who have fast Internet and want a simpler workflow with a Terabyte of online storage.
 For photographers currently enjoying the Lightroom Mobile apps the learning curve is super shallow.
 It’s a complete ‘no-brainer’.
 Photographers who want maximum control and flexibility over the image assets and enjoy advanced editing workflows will continue to use Adobe Lightroom Classic.

 In the movies below Julieanne Kost (Adobe’s Photoshop Evangelist) outlines then differences between the two Lightroom Apps:

-Mark is a Global Imaging Ambassador for Sony, an experienced educator and an Imaging Ambassador for Adobe.
+Mark is an Imaging Ambassador for Sony, an experienced educator and an Imaging Ambassador for Adobe.
 As well as public speaking he offers training in the form of creative workshops and one-on-one training.